-ISIS delays trials of mobile payment serviceAlex Wagner - Deputy Managing Editor, News Desk
+ISIS delays trials of mobile payment serviceAlex Wagner - Editorial Director of News and Content

 We first got wind of ISIS, a mobile payment service that's a joint venture between AT&T, T-Mobile and Verizon, way back in late 2010.
 The first trials of the service were originally supposed to kick off in the early to middle portion of 2012, but then the trials got pushed back and were expected to get underway before the end of summer, likely sometime this month.
 Now it looks like it'll be even longer before the ISIS tests get underway.
 A company executive has told Reuters that ISIS's launch in its first two markets, Salt Lake City and Austin, has been delayed.
 Jaymee Johnson, head of marketing at ISIS, wouldn't say why the service is being delayed, saying only that the company is currently "wrapping things up and finishing that final punch list of items."
 Johnson added that ISIS now plans to announce the new timing of its launch in October.